kristopolous/proxy/README.md

  * close : the empty string

 ## Data Notes
-Binary is encoded as \uXX where XX refers to the encoded character.
+Binary is encoded as \uXXYY where XX is the MSB (left-most) byte and YY is the LSB (right-most) byte.

 ## Flags
 The flags are unnecessarily compact and overly confusing; but if you really want to know what they mean, pay close attention.